hellpig/collatz/README.md

 If you have already have up to some number tested by a non-sieveless approach, you can still easily use this sieveless approach!
 For my CPU-only code, adjust aStart manually.
 For my GPU code, adjust h_minimum and h_supremum in kernel2, keeping in mind that integer literals larger than 64-bit don't work (so use bit shifts).
 If you do this, be sure to change the "aMod = 0" line!

 If you want to use general GPUs...
 * For computers with watchdog timers, a maxSteps variable must be introduced, and a message should be printed whenever testing a number goes beyond those steps.
 Having a way to detect an infinite cycle or a number that is slowly making its way to infinity is crucial.
+Another solution is to try to remove the watchdog timer!
+I was using an AMD GPU once that had a 5-second timer, but, after I installed PRO drivers, the watchdog timer went away!
 * For computers with watchdog timers, you will likely have to modify the code to call kernel2 multiple times, each time with a different h_minimum and h_supremum.
 * To accommodate GPUs (and CPUs) without ECC RAM, you'll have to run each task twice to validate.
 * The 128-bit integers should become OpenCL's uint4 to prevent arithmetic errors on non-Nvidia GPUs.
 I believe that ulong arithmetic should never be used on Intel or AMD GPUs.
 Another solution could be to look at my testBug64.c and testBug128.c to understand the bugs, then test each device for these bugs before running the Collatz code.
 Update: I have now discovered that whether or not certain GPUs return a correct checksum is not perfectly correlated with the bugs in those two test files, so, before allowing a GPU to contribute, I'd also run some test numbers on each GPU to make sure the correct checksum is created!